unvariant/blog/src/blog/writeups/picoctf-2025/pwn-pachinko-revisited/README.md

 Now that we have all the ports needed to properly run the cpu, we can start reversing the behavior of `nand_checker`.
 We know that the program is simulating the behavior of `nand` gates, and that certain inputs/outputs are placed at constant addresses in memory.
 Using this information and our local cpu implementation we start to slowly reverse the behavior of the instructions.

 We could not find the registers by looking for values of contiguous 16 bits, so instead we dumped them with the load instruction.
 The format of the load instruction is: `p4(0x0b) + p4(dst reg) + p4(src reg) + p4(0x00)`.
-This will attempt to read from the memory address held in `src reg`, and output the value of `src reg` is leaked into the address port for us to read.
+This will attempt to read from the memory address held in `src reg`, and the value of `src reg` is leaked into the address port for us to read.
 To leak the value of a single register we first save the internal state of the processor, execute the load instruction to get a leak, then restore the internal state back to what it was before.

 First 10 lines of our simulator dump: